broughtj/DATA-5600-FL21/Assignments/hwk1b.md

 <br>

 __10__.
 Three Bayesians Anne, Beth, and Greg are flipping a coin that may or may not be biased.
-Anne has a prior of $Beta(2,8)$, Beth has a prior of $Beta(1,1)$, and Greg has a prior of $Beta(8,2)$.
+Anne has a prior of $\Beta(2,8)$, Beth has a prior of $\Beta(1,1)$, and Greg has a prior of $\Beta(8,2)$.

 - (a) Write a simulation to demonstrate the convergence of their beliefs as they gather data by flipping the coin.
 - (b) Test your simulation with the following values for the probability of heads: $\theta = [0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9]$

 <br>

 __11__.
-There are 3 candy machines in front of you each with a different probability of dispensing chocolate and cherry flavored Tootsie Rolls.
+There are 3 candy machines in front of you that each dispense either chocolate or cherry flavored Tootsie Rolls.
+Each has a different probability of dispensing chocolate versus cherry flavors.
 Your absolute favorite flavor is cherry.
 You can draw one Tootsie Roll at a time from a single candy machine.
 The dispensing probabilities remain constant over time.

 - Outline a strategy to obtain as many cherry flavored Tootsie Rolls as possible for a fixed set of draws.
 - This is a tough problem.
 Use computational and statistical thinking to come up with a strategy.
 Use your imagination.
 Be adventurous.